Icon of a calendar

 Loans

-During FY 2023, OSA facilitated seven loans for archaeological research and analysis, formal exhibition, and informal displays accompanying presentations.
-The loans included 1,558 artifacts from 11 accessioned collections, representing material from six sites and one notable location.
-Individuals borrowing OSA materials include researchers from the Office of the State Archaeologist, Iowa Department of Transportation, Kansas Geological Survey, Mississippi Valley Archaeology Center, Putnam Museum and Science Center, and North Lee County Historical Society.
+During FY 2024, OSA facilitated seven loans for archaeological research and analysis, formal exhibition, and informal displays accompanying presentations.
+The loans included artifacts from 10 accessioned collections, OSA reference collections, and unaccessioned collections representing material from 10 archaeological sites.

 Collections

-The archaeological collections at the OSA are used for many different purposes including outreach and education, loans, and research.
-In FY 2023 over 117 accessions, representing at least 93 sites, were accessed.
-The majority of these collections were accessed during a funerary object consultation with representatives of nine tribes and descendant groups, held at the OSA in October 2022.
+The archaeological collections at the OSA are used for many different purposes including outreach and educational, loans, and research.
+In FY 2024, 45 accessions, representing 34 unique sites, were accessed.
+The majority of these collections were accessed for research purposes or as examples for groups visiting the OSA.

 Archives

-OSA’s archives program supported three work-study students and one part-time staff in FY 2023.
-Led by Teresa Rucker, the archives team added 2,764 new records to iArc, including reports, books, conference papers, manuscripts, journal articles, newspaper articles, and photographs. iArc continues to be important to research at OSA and outside agencies, firms, and individuals.
+OSA’s archives team, led by Teresa Rucker (outgoing archivist) and Maizy Fugate (starting April 1), added 2,534 new records to iArc, including reports, books, conference papers, manuscripts, journal articles, newspaper articles, and photographs. iArc continued to be important to research at OSA and outside agencies, firms, and individuals.

 RESEARCH TECHNOLOGY